Pampa, Texas: History

 In 1888, the Santa Fe Railroad was constructed through the area where Pampa would be established.
 A rail station and telegraph office were built, and the townsite was laid out by George Tyng, manager of the White Deer Lands ranch.
 The town was first called "Glasgow", then "Sutton", and then the name was changed to "Pampa" after the pampas grasslands of South America at Mr. Tyng's suggestion.
 Timothy Dwight Hobart, a native of Vermont, sold plots of land for the town only to people who agreed to settle there and develop the land, and Pampa soon became a center for agriculture.
 Gas and oil were discovered in the Texas Panhandle in 1916.
 Pampa prospered greatly in the resulting oil boom, and the Gray County seat of government was moved in 1928 from Lefors to Pampa.

 The Army Air Forces Training Command operated the Pampa Army Air Field that was in operation from 1942 to 1945.
 The former base is located near the intersection of SH 152 and FM 1474, about 10 miles east of the town.

 1995 tornado

 On June 8, 1995, a violent tornado hit the industrial section on the west side of Pampa, destroying or damaging about 250 businesses and homes.
 It resulted in $30 million in damage and was the costliest and the most destructive tornado on record for this town.
-It had a 3-mile-long path and was 200 yards wide.
-At its peak, it was rated an F4 on the Fujita scale.
+It had a three-mile-long path and was 200 yards wide.
+At its peak, the tornado was rated an F4 on the Fujita scale.

 Geography

 Pampa is located in northwestern Gray County.
 According to the United States Census Bureau, the city has a total land area of 23.2 km2, all land.

 U.S. Route 60 passes through Pampa, leading northeast 46 mi to Canadian and southwest 54 mi to Amarillo.
-Texas State Highway 70 crosses US 60 in the southwest part of Pampa and leads north 62 mi to Perryton and south 24 mi to Interstate 40.
+Texas State Highway 70 crosses US 60 in the southwestern part of Pampa and leads north 62 mi to Perryton and south 24 mi to Interstate 40.